 This is a private page not linked to the SAM website.
 Please do not share with non-SAM users.

-SAM is keeping an eye on any potential Tropical Storm or Hurricanes.
-If you live in or are travelling to an area that may be affected by a storm please continue to make the necessary preparations in anticipation of high winds, heavy rainfall, storm surge and flash flooding.
+We have been keeping a close eye on Tropical Storm Idalia over the last few days and will continue to monitor the situation.
+As of this morning, projections show that Idalia will most likely intensify as it makes its way toward Florida.
+If forecasts are correct, Idalia may develop into a Category 3 Hurricane.
+If you live in or are travelling to an area that will be affected by the storm please begin making the necessary preparations in anticipation of high winds, heavy rainfall, storm surge and flash flooding.
+Communication is very important over the next few days.
+Please stay in contact with your supervisors and office operations managers for the latest information on plans for your office.
 As a reminder, here are some helpful tips for what to do before, during and after the storm.

 - Your personal safety is the highest priority.

 - Shelter in place until the storm has passed or evacuate as directed by your local officials.

 - Resist the temptation to go out during or immediately following with storm.

 - Don’t drive or walk through floodwater– it may be deeper than you think.

 - Keep in mind that floodwater often carries germs, bacteria and potentially sewage.
 Avoid contact with flood waters if at all possible.

 - Never operate a generator inside an enclosed area.